Bibracte: Horse Park

 At the center of Mont Beuvray, the plateau known as the Horse Park holds several Roman-style stone houses which were excavated in the 19th century.
 The houses include, in particular, the residence PC1 (so named by Bulliot), which is a veritable gold mine for the researchers.
 In fact, it developed from a wood construction (of Roman inspiration) into a domus with an atrium containing an impluvium, porticos, and thermae heated by hypocaust, along with a system of sewers.
 In its final stage, the residence measured 55 by 67 meters, covering an area of around 3500 square meters, about four times the size of the domus found on the site of Pompeii.
-It is estimated that there were about fifteen domus' in this area, such as PC2, a smaller residence that faces PC1 on the other side of the central road.
+It is estimated that there were about fifteen domuum in this area, such as PC2, a smaller residence that faces PC1 on the other side of the central road.
 There are also homes of the villa rustica type (the Italian rural residences) like PC33.
 However, it is still not known whether this was a residential neighborhood reserved for only the elite, since excavations have also revealed the presence of forges near the domus.